angularcafe/angularui-theme/README.md

 - `theme()` - Readonly signal for current theme setting
 - `systemTheme()` - Readonly signal for system theme preference
 - `resolvedTheme()` - Computed signal for the actual applied theme
+- `initialized` - Boolean property indicating if service is initialized
+- `isForced` - Boolean property indicating if forced theme is active

 #### Methods